Hope for the best, but prepare for the worst with a 25 year emergency food supply

 You’ve probably seen a few survival shelters in Hollywood movies that show shelf upon shelf of canned goods.
 There’s nothing wrong with stocking up on canned items for an emergency.
 However, these foods don’t last quite as long as you might think.

+So, the first step is the material for your 25 year emergency food supply.
 Before preparing or buying anything, make sure the packaging you’ll be using for your emergency food supply is mylar.
 Anything else will leave you with spoiled goods in the long run.

-Making Things Simple: Simply Buy Your Food for Survival
+Keeping it Simple: Buy Your Survival Food

-The easiest way to acquire a 25-year food supply is to purchase one.
+The easiest way to acquire a 25 year food supply is to purchase one.
 There are dozens of companies that create various sized kits of dehydrated, powdered, or freeze-dried foods pre-sealed in mylar bags.
 Top companies include:

 - Valley Food Storage